-The artists took theatre critic and journalist Matt Trueman behind the scenes to share their design processes in an article for the Guardian: Bed, board and brass bands: sleeping over in Battersea Arts Centre - part of a rich and diverse series of editorial and Guardian Live conversations exploring themes raised by A Nation's Theatre over the last year.
+The artists took theatre critic and journalist Matt Trueman behind the scenes to share their design processes in an article for the Guardian - part of a rich and diverse series of editorial and Guardian Live conversations exploring themes raised by A Nation's Theatre over the last year.

 The artists have also created a mix of digital and live performances from the bedrooms.